Angry Boss Fights Employees At Work Can Police Find Out

 Retaliating Instead of Reporting

 Getting back at a hostile boss rarely ends well.
-In practice, it puts you at risk legally and professionally.
+It puts you at risk legally and professionally.
 Channel your energy into proper reporting channels instead.

 What Actually Works: Protecting Yourself and Others